-- Open the Rekenrek learning tool. - Represent a number between 1 and 5 on the Rekenrek tool.
-Hide the other beads using the shade feature of the tool. - Spread face up one set of cards showing representations 1 to 5.
-Use the representation cards (dots, fingers, numerals, die).
+- Open the Rekenrek learning tool. - Represent a number between 4 and 10 using one or two racks on the Rekenrek tool.
+Hide the other beads using the shade 🕞 feature of the tool. - Spread face up one set of cards showing representations 4 to 10.
+Use the Representation Cards (dots, fingers, numerals, dice, beads).

 - 1. Ask your child to tell you the number of beads shown on the Rekenrek. - 2.
-Ask your child to look at the number representation cards and find cards that match the number of beads on the Rekenrek. - 3.
+Ask your child look at the number representation cards and find the cards that match the number of beads on the Rekenrek. - 3.
 Repeat as desired.

-Representations of 4
+Representations of 9